relsqui/flyingpigs/README.md

 Reports processes on each system which may be runaways, as well as any system which is under high load.
 You can specify the criteria for these using the command line arguments, environment variables, or both.
+Processes waiting on disk access will also be listed on systems reporting high load.

 positional arguments:
   SYS                 name or address of a system to check for runaways